Methylmalonic Acid (Urine)

 You may have this test if your healthcare provider suspects that you have a vitamin

 B-12 deficiency.
-You may also have this test if you have symptoms of neuropathy, or
+You may also have this test if you have symptoms of nerve damage

 Other symptoms of B-12 deficiency include: